Firebase CRUD operations with JavaScript and jQuery

 Add Data

-So To Add the data, following method from Firebase API can be used:
+So To Add the data, the following method from Firebase API can be used:

 And then pushing it to the node by .push(data).
 This saves the data to Firebase and returns the newly created object reference.